ironprogrammer/swimcheck/README.md

 ## Data Inconsistencies ⚠️

-The following issues were observed in the source data from the OSI site, and are highlighted in the app:
+The following issues were observed in the source data from the OSI site\*, and are highlighted in the app:

 | Age/Gender | Event      | Course | Standard | Value       | Issue              |
 | ---------- | ---------- | ------ | -------- | ----------- | ------------------- |